Why the majority of salespeople, therapists, parents, managers and politicians screw up almost every important (big) deal.

 Impatience.
 We fidget while you babble about your return policy or track record.
 We decided to buy three days ago, when we put you on the calendar.
 All you can do is screw it up!
 Shut up and please let me take “it” home.
 I beg you.
 I’m “the lay down.”
 Please let me lay!

 Story is one of the most important aspects of communication and that means influence and selling.
 You MUST be able to listen correctly to their stories and be able to masterfully share one or two of your own.

 If you tell lots of stories and metaphors or try to dazzle me with your…anything, expect me, your client, to react NEGATIVELY.

 Too many stories without their encouragement makes you a bore.
 Not a bad person, just a boring one.
 The key story to tell is the one that shares why this product/service/you is the obvious choice because it is absolutely set apart, sacred, unique when contrasted with all other choices.

 1. Did You Propose Your Point of View?

-When someone proposes ANY point of view, we automatically find the opposing point of view IF we are ambivalant about the issue.
+When someone proposes ANY point of view, everyone else’s mind automatically finds the opposing point of view, IF we are ambivalent about the issue.
 And obviously, we almost certainly are.
-(In fact you can NOT create change if you don’t first have ambivalance!)
+(In fact you can NOT create change if you don’t first have ambivalence!)
 Therefore, let the client do ALL the talking.

 The person’s nonconscious mind automatically uses your position/point of view as the voice inside of them that argues for the proposal.
 They then generate the opposite side.
 If you push or argue they will react identically with equal or greater force.